allegro/allegro.tech/_posts/2015-08-11-scrum-ban-applied.md

 the team contribute to the work and plans being made?
 What about our own ideas?

 These questions are what we will need to work with when the project comes to an end.
-Answers to them are found in Scrum but not necessairly in our version of Scrum-ban.
+Answers to them are found in Scrum but not necessarily in our version of Scrum-ban.

 We hope the conclusions from our experiment can be helpful for others, too.
 It would be great if you can share your thoughts or any other experiments of your own with Scrum-ban.